The 211 Squadron website

-Born in the Summer of 1923, Ron enlisted in the war-time RAFVR in 1942.
-Aircraftman Ronald McKnight 1687540 was soon posted to India, with the groundcrew tending the Squadron and its Beaufighters from 1943 to 1945.
+Born in the Summer of 1923, Ron had enlisted in the war-time RAFVR in 1942.
+Aircraftman Ronald McKnight 1687540 was soon posted to India, to join the groundcrew tending the Squadron and its Beaufighters from 1943 to 1945.

 Error 404 Page not found